icefields/Github-Fetch-Assignment/README.md

 **Models**
 Models are separated into data transfer objects (dto), the raw data received from our API calls, and app domain models, the models usable by the app.
 The conversion is done using a `.toModel()` kotlin extension (ie. see `fun UserDto.toGithubUser()` inside UserDto data class).
 <br>
-The clean separation of the data layer (including the separation of DTO and domain-models) allows us to plug any backend to the app, we could very easily re-implemente the data layer to work with GitLab for example.
+The clean separation of the data layer (including the separation of DTO and domain-models) allows us to plug any backend to the app, we could very easily re-implement the data layer to work with GitLab for example.
 <br>
 I used Use-Cases to follow the design pattern by the book.
 They are a bit overkill for such a small app, we can very easily remove this layer and collect results from flows directly in the view model, like regular non clean-architecture MVVM.